U.S. Road Trips: The Northeast

 The quintessential city escape: seaside retreats, rolling hills, secluded lakes, beachy hangouts, sunset beers.
 Pack up and hit the highway with this list of weekend road trip destinations in the northeast United States.
 Are we there yet?

-Head to Southport and Westport if you're in the mood for low-key antiquing and the beach.
+If you're in the mood for low-key antiquing and the beach.
 The Delmar Hotel and Artisan restaurant are around the corner from what is, quite possibly, the sweetest, tiniest town.
-Terrain, Anthropologie's stunning offshoot (greenhouse, garden center, cafe), just opened up in Westport.
+Terrain, Anthropologie's stunning offshoot (greenhouse, garden center, cafe), has a packed summer lineup of classes and events.

 Route to take: Straight shot on I-95, 90 minutes from Manhattan.